agarie/vector-field-histogram/README.md

 I'm not working on using autotools for the moment (I need to learn how to use it, to be honest...).
 For now, it's possible to compile a program with the object file `vfh.o`.
 The example `create_histogram_grid`(see Makefile) does exactly that.

-## How to use
+## The VFH algorithm

 The VFH algorithm receives as inputs an array of rangefinder sensor readings and generates control signals -- the "best" direction and a damping factor for the max velocity of the robot.
-The parameters:

-+ Certainty grid dimension (in cells)
-+ Certainty grid resolution [cm]
-+ Moving window dimension (same as certainty grid dimension)
-+ Histogram alpha (must be a divisor of 360) [degrees]
-+ Density_A (experimental)
-+ Density_B (experimental)
-+ Obstacle density threshold (experimental)
-+ Objective position X (per-project)
-+ Objective position Y (per-project)
+The sensor readings are mapped into the Histogram Grid, a large matrix in which each cell corresponds to an obstacle density in that area.
+Sonars and laser rangefinders return a direction and a distance, so there must be a conversion from polar to rectangular coordinates before processing them.
+The correspondence between real world coordinates (i.e. `(x, y)`) and grid coordinates (i.e. `(i, j)`) is given by a `resolution` parameter, which is the size of the cells, such that `(x, y)` is in cell `(i, j)` if x is in [i * resolution, (i + 1) * resolution] and j is in [j * resolution, (j + 1) * resolution].
+Each reading in a cell increases that cell's density by 1.

+With the histogram grid in place, actual path planning can begin.
+A square moving window centered around the robot is picked and each of its cells is mapped to (m_ij, beta_ij); `m` is a function of the obstacle density of the cell and its distance to the robot, and `beta` is the angular position of the cell.
+The polar histogram separates the cells in `n = 360/alpha` sectors.
+Each sector k has value M_k = sum(m_ij for (i, j) in sector_k).
+The moving window is used to avoid computing on all cells (the histogram grid can be *huge*) and because cells too far away probably won't contribute much to local planning.

+A threshold is applied to the polar histogram, selecting only the sectors with obstacle density low enough for safe passage.
+Finally, the sector with the direction best matching the objective's is followed.
+The max velocity S_max is decreased depending on the density of the chosen sector and the current angular velocity.

 ## License